 Defective or Incomplete?
 Why the distinction matters

+Often there is a fine line between what is actually defective work and incomplete work.
 In some cases, the distinction may not be important, but in others, it may have legal and financial consequences.

 What is defective work?